betula/use-between/README.md

 ## How does it work?

-The code creates something like a **"magic radio"** for your React application:
+The code creates something like a **"magic radio"** for your React application.
+Each shared hook acts like a radio station, broadcasting its updates to all connected components.

 1. **The `between()` function** — this is the main magic!
 You give it a regular React hook, and it transforms it into a "shared hook" that different components can connect to simultaneously.
 They will all see **the same data** in real-time.